Year 10 Curriculum

 Semester

-You will visually experiment and respond to work of artists and designers, documenting your ideas, exploring a range of media and techniques.
-You will develop and apply skills in a broad range of media to produce resolved works of art.
+Students will visually experiment and respond to work of artists and designers, documenting their ideas, exploring a range of media and techniques.
+They will develop and apply skills in a broad range of media to produce resolved works of art.
 Media could include painting, drawing, sculpture, casting, printmaking, ceramics, digital art, jewellery and photography.

 Semester

-You will develop and apply skills using various programs and media to produce resolved works of communication design, product design and/or visual design.
-You will visually experiment and respond to a design brief, document your ideas and explore a range of designers and techniques.
+Students will develop and apply skills using various programs and media to produce resolved works of communication design, product design and/or visual design.
+They will visually experiment and respond to a design brief, document their ideas and explore a range of designers and techniques.
 Examples of design topics could include logo and branding design, pattern design, illustration and packaging design.
 Works of design could involve drawing, painting, Adobe Illustrator, InDesign, Photoshop and specialty printing.

 As part of their Bespoke Pathway, Year 10 students who are ready for the challenge of early Stage 1 study may apply to do a variety of Stage 1 subjects, normally studied in Year 11 in The Arts, Health and Physical Education, Science, and Business, Technology and Enterprise.